Selling Information in Competitive Environments: Information and Competition

-We investigate the role of downstream competition intensity on the revenue-optimal mechanism.
+We now investigate the effect of the intensity of downstream competition on the revenue-optimal mechanism.
 Figure \ref{fig:alpha-comp} compares two settings, where competition is fiercer in the left panel $(\alpha=1/2)$ than in the right panel $(\alpha=1/4)$.

-Reducing the intensity of competition reduces the value of exclusive sales of information (i.e., recommending the right action to one player only) in the first best: at one extreme, if players imposed no externalities on each other, the seller would recommend the right action to any player with a positive virtual value.
-In particular, in an unconstrained revenue problem, the seller would recommend the wrong action to both players more often when competition is weaker.
-However, this recommendation profile would violate obedience, which requires the seller to recommend the right action to both players when both their types are smaller than $v^\star$.
-As $v^\star$ is independent of $\alpha$, the right panel shows how the seller uses exclusive sales as a second-best policy under obedience constraints, and does so more often as the competition weakens.
+Reducing the intensity of competition reduces the value of exclusive sales of information (i.e., recommending the right action to one buyer only) in the first best: at one extreme, if buyers imposed no externalities on each other, the seller would recommend the right action to any buyer with a positive virtual value.
+In particular, in an unconstrained revenue problem, the seller would recommend the wrong action to both buyers more often when competition is weaker.
+However, this recommendation profile would violate obedience, which requires the seller to recommend the right action to both buyers when both their types are smaller than $v^\star$.
+As $v^\star$ is independent of $\alpha$, the right panel shows how the seller uses exclusive sales as a second-best policy under obedience constraints more often as the competition weakens.

-In Figure \ref{fig:opt-mech-uniform}, $v^*<v_0$, market shares are non-decreasing as expected.
-When competition is more intense i.e. $\alpha=1/2$ the expected market share, $\tpi_i$, is smaller while payments are larger.
+In Figure \ref{fig:opt-mech-uniform}, $v^\star<v_0$, downstream payoffs are non-decreasing as expected.
+When competition is more intense i.e. $\alpha=1/2$ the expected downstream payoff, $\tpi_i$, is smaller while payments are larger.
 This shows that the designer uses the competition between the firms as a tool to extract more surplus in exchange for the provision of exclusive information.

-In Figure \ref{fig:opt-mech-nonuniform}, $v_0<v^*$, the plots follow a similar pattern as Figure \ref{fig:opt-mech-uniform} except for types which are less than $v^*$.
+In Figure \ref{fig:opt-mech-nonuniform}, $v_0<v^\star$, the plots follow a similar pattern as Figure \ref{fig:opt-mech-uniform} except for types which are less than $v^\star$.
 For these types, fiercer competition results in lower payments.
-The increase in competition does not provide data buyers with exclusive information, and at the same time their expected market share decreases.
+The increase in competition does not provide data buyers with exclusive information, and at the same time their expected downstream payoff decreases.
 Therefore, they do not have any incentive to pay more.
 However, Figure \ref{fig:wel/rev-alpha} suggests that the overall expected payment $\E\big[\tp_i(V_i)\big]$ increases with $\alpha$.